Skip to main content

 In accordance with Ministerial Decree MEF 13 January 2016 State and non-state universities are required to transmit to the Revenue Agency, electronically, by 28 February of each year, with reference to each student, a communication containing the expenses for attendance of university education courses.

-This University has provided, within the deadline, the following data for the calendar year in question:
+This University has sent the following data on time for the calendar year in question:

 • expenses for attendance of 1st, 2nd and single-cycle degree courses;